Jun 22, 2018

 All of this comes just as Philip Alston, an NYU law professor and United Nations special rapporteur on global poverty, has finished writing a report on extreme poverty in the United States.
 The Republican tax cut bill, he says, "overwhelmingly benefited the wealthy and worsened inequality," and worse, "The policies pursued over the past year seem deliberately designed to remove basic protections from the poorest, punish those who are not in employment and make even basic health care into a privilege to be earned, rather than a right of citizenship."

-Among the most consequential ideas is a proposal to shift the Supplemental Nutrition Assistance Program, a subsistence benefit that provides aid to 42 million poor and working Americans, from the Agriculture Department to a new mega-agency that would have 'welfare' in its title--a term Mr. Trump uses as a pejorative catchall for most government benefit programs.
+would reshuffle social welfare programs in a way that would make them easier to cut, scale back or restructure, according to several administration officials involved in the planning.Among the most consequential ideas is a proposal to shift the Supplemental Nutrition Assistance Program, a subsistence benefit that provides aid to 42 million poor and working Americans, from the Agriculture Department to a new mega-agency that would have 'welfare' in its title--a term Mr. Trump uses as a pejorative catchall for most government benefit programs.

 Trump and his crowd are dedicated to curdling the milk of human kindness.
 They fill their pockets while destroying America in a misbegotten attempt to take it back to a time of ethnic purity that never really was while establishing a new Gilded Age where only a handful can prosper at the expense of everyone else.
 We are becoming a mean boy nation, a nation once of immigrants but now one of bullies and tyrants.
 Our president breaks everything he sees, including our democracy and our republic.